-Figure 5a shows that the "direct" (or 1-stage) approach in the KDE method has an AUC of 0.82 which is slightly higher than the AUC of the "2-stage" approach (0.80).
+Figure 6a shows that the "direct" (or 1-stage) approach in the KDE method has an AUC of 0.82 which is slightly higher than the AUC of the "2-stage" approach (0.80).
+This difference is significant at 10% level (p-value of 0.056).
 The KDE methods strictly outperform the spatio-temporal autoregressive approach which gives an AUC of 0.69.
+The test of equality of AUC area with each of the KDE approach is rejected at 1% level (both p-values are close to zero).
 At a false positive rate (FPR) of 25 percent both KDE methods reach a true positive rate (TPR) of about 75 percent versus 60 percent for the spatio-temporal autoregressive method.
 At a false positive rate of 50 percent, the gap widens even more.
-Figure 5b shows that using finer lags in space does not improve out-of-sample performance of the space-time autoregressive model.24
+Figure 6b shows that using finer lags in space does not improve out-of-sample performance of the space-time autoregressive model.
+24